-There are a number of credible news sites with journalists that regularly cover royal events.
-They have reporters who are actually at official engagements, get to talk to the royals and are in frequent communication with Royal's Press offices.
+There are a number of credible news sites that regularly cover royal events.
+They have reporters who attend official engagements, get to talk to the Royals, and are in frequent communication with the Royal's press offices.

-On the other hand since, Harry's love life is popular and the media knows people will click on stories about his love life.
-This mean you might see made up articles or ones that stretch the truth.
-There are times where revenue is more important than the truth or respectfully reporting.
+But at the same time, Prince Harry is popular and the media knows people will click on stories about his love life.
+This means you might see made up article,s or ones that stretch the truth.
+There are times where revenue is more important than the truth, or respectfully reporting.

 - Does the site do primary or secondary reporting?